PaponAhasan/Data-Structures-and-Algorithms/Data_Structure/Heap/Heap.md

   -  Then its parent will be stored at index i/2 (its a root)
   -  Its left child can be accessed by Ar[ 2 * i ]
   -  Its right child can be accessed by Ar[ 2 * i +1 ]
+  -  A N element heap stored in an array has leaves indexed by N/2+1, N/2+2 , N/2+3 …. upto N.
 ```
 <details> <summary> Max-Heap Example </summary>
  <img src="https://user-images.githubusercontent.com/59710234/157077980-1e4f4440-e4eb-4641-b493-502c36fa8cd8.png" alt="image" border="0">